-As if all the worries about the future of Fairfax Media weren’t enough, now the first victim in the music world of street press has fallen victim to the times.
+As if all the worries about the future of Fairfax Media weren’t enough, now the first casualty in the music media world of street press has fallen victim to the times.

 The Music, the official website for Street Press Australia, has dropped a bombshell this afternoon with the news that its major competitor, National Street Press, have lost one of their major publications.
 Namely, their Brisbane-based Rave Magazine, which will be ceasing operations after printing nearly 1047 issues.